 The study: Stance width and bar load effects on leg muscle activity during the parallel squat, by McCaw and Melrose, Medicine & Science in Sports & Exercise, 1998

 What is the background?

 At the time the researchers were performing their study, the predominant question regarding stance width had been posed by bodybuilders.
-The main question was not whether there was a difference in hamstring activity but whether there was a difference in the activity levels of the individual quadriceps muscles.
+The main question was not whether there was a difference in hamstring activity as a result of stance width but whether there was a difference in the activity levels of the individual quadriceps muscles.